 It’s frustrating to buy someone a pricey gift only to see the price drop dramatically after Christmas.
 Although it’s become increasingly rare, some cards offer price protection, which can end up saving you a ton — especially on your holiday purchases, as prices do tend to drop after Dec.
 25.

-One card that still offers price protection is the United Club Card.
-This protection can reimburse you for the difference when a price drops within 90 days of your purchase.
+One card that offers price protection is the Wells Fargo Visa Signature.
+This protection can reimburse you for the difference when a price drops within 60 days of your purchase.
 The claim must be made within 10 days of the price drop being publicized.

 Use Cards That Provide Purchase Protection